ScreenCraft Virtual PitchSubscribe

 - Pitch entries must be received on or before the deadline dates by 11:59PM Pacific Time, and submission fee payment must be made in full at time of the submission.
 All entry fees are non-refundable.

 - All submitted material must be original, and all rights must be wholly owned by the writer(s).

 - Material must be submitted by the writer.
 Material written by writing teams must be submitted by one of the writers, with consent of the other(s).
-All writers must be credited on written document.

 - If a writing team is chosen as a winner, both members of the writing team must be available to live-pitch at the Finals event.

 - It is recommended (but not required) that original material be registered with the WGA or The Library of Congress US Copyright Office before submitting to any competition.

 - Contact info may be included on the pitch, however, it is not required.

 - ScreenCraft claims no ownership nor option on your work.
 All ownership and rights to the scripts submitted to this contest remain with the original rights holder(s).